Advanced Search Filters

 Courtesy of Archiwum Panstwowe w Lublinie

 Nazi propaganda often portrayed people persecuted by the regime as vermin, parasites, or diseases.
-Nazi ideology focused on the idea that Germany’s "racial purity" was under attack from the "blood of weaker peoples," and Nazi propaganda often depicted Jews, political opponents, and others as parasites that threatened the overall health of the so-called "Volksgemeinschaft" (German racial community).1 During the years of the Nazi regime, German doctors argued that Jews spread disease.
+Nazi ideology focused on the idea that Germany’s "racial purity" was under attack from the "blood of weaker peoples," and Nazi propaganda often depicted Jews, political opponents, and others as parasites that threatened the overall health of the so-called "national community" ("Volksgemeinschaft").1 During the years of the Nazi regime, German doctors argued that Jews spread disease.
 Reflecting common themes in Nazi propaganda, these medical professionals repeatedly pushed the false claim that Jews were responsible for outbreaks of typhus—a deadly contagious disease spread by lice.2

 The Nazi propaganda poster featured here was created in 1941 for public display in German-occupied Poland.
 The Polish-language words translate roughly to "Jews are lice; they cause typhus."
 Designed to link Jews and typhus closely together in the minds of non-Jewish Poles, the poster shows one of the feared typhus-ridden lice drawn on top of the face of a Jewish man that has been made to look like a skull.
 Several other examples of antisemitic Nazi propaganda depict Jews covered in lice, but this image seems designed to suggest that Jews and lice are similar creatures equally responsible for spreading the disease.